MusicalPatterns/musical-patterns/README.md

-# Musical Patterns
+# Musical Patterns Lab

-a project implementing some of my ideas for musical patterns
+an interface for experimenting on some musical patterns